 - Offering time out - 3.5 Only in the event of the failure of these defined behaviour management strategies to control the situation should staff consider physical intervention. - 3.6 Staff must calmly tell the student to "stop!" and warn them that physical control or restraint will be used if they do not stop.
-This warning must be given before any physical intervention. - 3.7 To avoid any misinterpretations by anybody present, the member of staff must clearly state what they are doing and why they are taking this action during the period of control or restraint of the student. - 3.8 Staff must only use force when necessary to resolve the incident: this should be the minimum force required, lasting for the shortest practicable time the purpose should be restraint and the reduction of risk. - 3.9 Staff must not strike blows or retaliate against students: to do so would be to exceed the authorisation to intervene and create a significant risk of an allegation of assault being made. - 3.10 The member of staff involved should tell the student constantly that re-gaining their self-control will release the control or restraint. - 3.11 After the incident, the member of staff must inform the Designated Safeguarding Lead immediately and record full details of the incident using the Control and Restraint Record pro forma (see Appendix 1, p.5-7).
+This warning must be given before any physical intervention. - 3.7 To avoid any misinterpretations by anybody present, the member of staff must clearly state what they are doing and why they are taking this action during the period of control or restraint of the student. - 3.8 Staff must only use force when necessary to resolve the incident: this should be the minimum force required, lasting for the shortest practicable time the purpose should be restraint and the reduction of risk. - 3.9 Staff must not strike blows or retaliate against students: to do so would be to exceed the authorisation to intervene and create a significant risk of an allegation of assault being made. - 3.10 The member of staff involved should tell the student constantly that re-gaining their self-control will release the control or restraint. - 3.11 After the incident, the member of staff must inform the Head of School immediately and record full details of the incident using the Control and Restraint Record pro forma (see Appendix 1, p.5-7) which can be collected from the Head of School's PA.